epi55/Money-management/README.md

   * Status: Developed and debugging.
 * Create a lookup dictionary to populate recurring cost categories (e.g. groceries).
   * Status: Developed and testing core functionality.
+  * Supplementing development with a stand-alone script to take existing manual entries and enter into reference document.

 ## FUTURE
 * Enhancement: NLP to identify categories for transactions based on vendor description.